How do you take care of a thigh tattoo?

-How long does a thigh take to heal?
+How long does a thigh tattoo take to heal?

-With a proper aftercare routine, the top layer of skin on your thigh tattoo should heal within 2-4 weeks, depending on the size, location, and commitment to the healing process.
-It is important to note that things like sun exposure & infections can delay this process.
+With a proper aftercare routine, the top layer of skin on your thigh tattoo should heal within 2-4 weeks.
+The exact amount of time depends on the size & location of the piece, as well as your own skin sensitivity and commitment to the healing process.
+This is the standard timeline, which can be delayed by things like infections, sun exposure, and constant itching.

 Because the ink penetrates so deeply though, your skin may take upwards of six months to fully heal.